bmatthieu3/rib/README.md

 ## Contributing instructions

-Post issues, PR if you want to participate and extend the projects, add some tests...
+Post issues, PR if you want to participate and develop the library.

-To run the test, simply
+To run the tests, simply

 ```bash
 cargo test
 ```

-at the root of the project
+in the root of the repository.